reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 The important parts here are
 * The `ssh` command sets the key to use via `-i ~/.ssh/id_deploy`
 * `StrictHostKeyChecking` is set to `accept-new`, this will accept the host key the first time but refuse to connect if the saved key does not match.
 This will suffice for us because our agents and host server are on a private internal network so we can trust accepting an unknown key the first time we login to the remote server.
-* `<username>@<host>` should be the username and host of your remote server where the app will be deployed
+* `<username>@<host>` is be the username and host of the remote server where the app will be deployed
-* `./deploy.sh` is the name of the deployment script on your remote server
+* `./deploy.sh` is the name of the deployment script on the remote server

 Now we need to add the pipeline to Buildkite.
-This requires a couple of steps different than adding a new CI build because we want finer control over when this pipeline is triggered.
+This is a little different to adding a new CI build because we want finer control over when this pipeline is triggered.

 1. Login to Buildkite and click the "+" icon to add a new pipeline
-1. Set the "Git Repository URL" to the repo containing your deployment pipeline
+1. Set the "Git Repository URL" to the repo containing the deployment pipeline
-1. Set the steps to "Read steps from repository" and update the "Commands to run" to use the name of your deployment pipeline `buildkite-agent pipeline upload ./buildkite/deploy-pipeline.yml`
+1. Set the steps to "Read steps from repository" and update the "Commands to run" to use the path to the deployment pipeline `buildkite-agent pipeline upload ./buildkite/deploy-pipeline.yml`
-1. Set the "Agent Targeting Rules" to `queue=deploy` you should see that this queue matches one of the connected agents
+1. Set the "Agent Targeting Rules" to `queue=deploy`, we can see that this queue matches one of the connected agents
    <img src="/img/buildkite-cd-pipeline.png" alt="png of pipeline setup"/>
 1. Click "Create Pipeline"
-1. Skip the webhook setup unless you want your deployment to be triggered on changes to the repo which contains the pipelines
+1. Skip the webhook setup as we do not want the deployment to be triggered on changes to the repo which contains the pipeline
 1. Go to pipeline settings and update the default branch to "main"
 1. Go to the "GitHub" settings and scroll down to select "Disable all GitHub activity" and click save.

 We now have a pipeline that can be manually run to deploy our app.
-Create a new build and run it to check that your deployment via Buildkite is working.

 # Triggering the pipeline

 Buildkite allows you to set up triggers for your pipeline so that as well as deploying by manually starting the build we can deploy automatically when another build has completed.
 For example, say we have services A and B which form an app we want to deploy.
 A and B both have a CI pipeline running on Buildkite already.
 When either A or B is updated (i.e. there is a new commit on the main branch) we want to trigger the deployment pipeline.
-To do this add a trigger to the bottom of your pipeline yml, after all the tests have been run
+To do this we add a trigger to the bottom of the pipeline yml, after all the tests have been run

 ```
   - wait